The United States Air Force's 105th Air Refueling Squadron (105 ARS) is an aerial refueling unit that operates the KC-135 Stratotanker at AFB.

 The 46th Air Refueling Squadron is an inactive United States Air Force unit.

-The 71st Air Refueling Squadron is an inactive United States Air Force unit.
+The 507th Air Refueling Wing (507 ARW) is an Air Reserve Component (ARC) of the United States Air Force.

 The 904th Expeditionary Air Refueling Squadron is an inactive United States Air Force unit.